 1. First thing you always do before working on an appliance is unplug it

 from the electric outlet.
-Shut off the hot and cold water supply as well and
+I also recommend shutting off the hot and cold

 2. Locate the console and remove the two phillips head screws.
 Most